Hormander-Mikhlin type theorem on non-commutative spaces: Introduction

-We also note that the $L^{p}$-boundedness of Fourier multipliers can be extended to the range $0<p<\infty$ in the context of Hardy spaces, see e.g. the results on general graded groups in \cite{HHR23}, and references therein.
+We also note that the $L^{p}$-boundedness of Fourier multipliers can be extended to the range $0<p<\infty$ in the context of Hardy spaces; see the results on general graded groups in \cite{HHR23} and references therein.